factoriolib/flib/docs/gui-styles.md

 **flib_naked_scroll_pane_no_padding**

 Identical to `flib_naked_scroll_pane`, but has no padding for the content that's put inside.
 Useful for wrapping a table in a scroll pane, for example.

+**flib_shallow_scroll_pane**

+A scroll pane that is inset from a shallow frame, instead of an outer frame.

+### Tabbed pane styles

+**flib_tabbed_pane_with_no_padding**

+A tabbed pane with no padding whatsoever on the content container.
+Useful for specific situations where you need to have full control of the content padding.

+### Textfield styles

+**flib_widthless_textfield**

+A textfield with no width defined on it.
+The default textfield style has a width of 200, which can wreak havoc.

+**flib_widthless_invalid_textfield**

+A widthless textfield that has a red background.
+Suitable for situations where the content of the textfield is invalid in some way.